Lady Miss Kier: Deee-Lite

 In 1982, Kirby met Ukrainian-born Dmitry Brill ("Supa DJ Dmitry") and designed, made, and sold him silver platform boots and a glitter blue spacesuit, for his band, Shazork.
 In 1986, she began experimenting with singing and writing music with Brill to form the band Deee-Lite.

-Shortly after their first show in 1986, Brill was introduced to Towa Tei, a Japan-raised Korean DJ.
+Shortly after their first show in 1986, Brill was introduced to Towa Tei, a Japanese DJ of Korean descent.
 Several years later, Kirby and Brill invited him to join their band.
 Combining Kirby's vocal and writing talents with Brill's sampling skills and Tei's techno mixing, the three formed the band Deee-Lite.
-They had performances every month, with Kier designing new costumes for each one.
 She continued to make a living as a waitress and go-go dancer until the band signed a seven-album deal with Elektra Records.

 Deee-Lite's sound was a mix of house music, techno and electronic dance music.
-Deee-Lite shot to stardom in 1990 with the release of their first album World Clique and the hit "Groove Is in the Heart".
-At the 1991 MTV Video Music Awards, Deee-Lite was nominated for several awards, including Video of the Year, Best Dance Video, Best New Artist, Best Breakthrough Video, and Best Editing in a Video.
+Deee-Lite shot to stardom in 1990 with the release of their first album World Clique and the hit "Groove Is in the Heart.”
+At the 1991 MTV Video Music Awards, Deee-Lite was nominated for several awards, including Video of the Year and Best New Artist.
+Within the group, Kirby took on the larger-than-life alter-ego "Lady Miss Kier.”
+Kirby's initial look relied on revamped and exaggerated retro style 1960s fashion.

-Kirby was very involved in the band's output: writing, producing, and performing the bulk of the band's songs.
-Known as much for their outrageous personae and costumes as for their music, the three took on larger-than-life alter-egos: Super DJ Dmitri, Jungle DJ Towa Tei, and Lady Miss Kier.
-Kirby is credited with designing and creating the look of the band, as well as much of the artwork accompanying the band's albums and marketing material.
-Her initial look relied on revamped and exaggerated retro style 1960s fashion.
 Her signature look was a zip-up catsuit, platform shoes and flipped hair-do.

 In 1992, the band released their second album, Infinity Within, a politically charged work.
 Their third album Dewdrops in the Garden was released in 1994.
 Neither of the two follow-up albums matched the commercial success of the debut album.
-The second and third albums were hampered by difficulties with the label, which refused to promote, support touring, or fund contractual videos.

-The band functionally broke up during the writing of their third album in 1993, but Kirby and Brill decided to finish the project and tour together to promote the album before going their separate ways.

 Deee-lite disbanded in 1995 after Brill and Kirby's relationship fractured.

 In 1996, a remix album was released.
 A greatest hits album was released in 2001.